-The Real time is a wall clock time used by the UI to display the current system time.
-Generally, this time is updated and synchronized with time information from the network, for example, as the modem uses standard network time protocols, such as NTP or NITZ.

-During synchronization, this time can go forward or backward with regards to the network time.
+The Real-time is a wall clock time used by the UI to display the current system time.
+Generally, this time is updated and synchronized with time information from the network, for example, as the modern uses standard network time protocols, such as NITZ.
+During synchronization, this time can go forward or backward about the network time.